How do I refer a patient to a CBAC Facility?

 For patients who meet the case definition and who are unable to be swabbed in your practice, please visit HealthPathways and use the ERMS referral form and send to ‘CBAC’.
 This will activate the triage centre to triage your referral and contact the patient.
 The triage team will contact your patient with an appointment.
 (Walk-ins are not allowed access at this time at most CBACs.)
 The triage team will also notify your patient if their swab is negative.

 If your patient’s condition is worsening consider referral to 24 Hour Surgery or other urgent care clinic.

 Where are the CBACs?

 Community-based Assessment Centres, or CBACs, have been set up to support general practice teams swabbing in the community.
-They have been established in key areas across the region to enable people to get tested close to their homes and have tested over 11,000 people since 18 March.
+They were established in key areas across the region to enable people to get tested close to their homes and have tested over 12,000 people since 18 March.
 The first CBAC was set up on Hagley Ave, in the old Eye Outpatients portacom.
-Typically these centres are set up in novel facilities which have had to be customised to suit the purpose.

 CBACs are currently located at:

 - 24 Hour Surgery

 - Moorhouse Medical